-2 wheeled vehicles making only one (1) track on the ground, and:

-- Solo Motorcycles Single (1) cylinder (according to the class capacities, up to 1000cc maximum), Division A and B - Solo Motorcycles Two (2) cylinders (according to the class capacities, up to 3000cc maximum), Division A and B - Solo Motorcycles Three or more (3+) cylinders (according to the class capacities, up to 3000cc maximum), Division A and B

-Group A2 Scooters A2 - CVT type/ A2 MGS type

-A scooter is a motorised 2-wheel vehicle produced in large quantities by the original manufacturer with a minimum of 2000 units registered by the manufacturer and found in the manufacturers' and dealers' catalogue, available for the public market.

-Scooter specification: a scooter must have its crankcase / swing-arm constructed as one single, rigid unit.
+CATEGORY I Motorcycles propelled by the action of one (1) wheel in contact with the ground.
+GROUP EXPLANATION GROOT Solo Motorcycles 2-wheeled vehicles making only one (1) track on the ground, and: Solo Motorcycles (A1) Solo Motorcycles - Single (1) cylinder (according to the class capacities, up to 1000cc maximum), Division A and B Solo Motorcycles - Two (2) cylinders (according to the class capacities, up to 3000cc maximum), Division A and B Solo Motorcycles - Three or more (3+) cylinders (according to the class capacities, up to 3000cc maximum), Division A and B Scooters A2 - CVT type/ A2 MGS type A scooter is a motorised 2-wheeled vehicle produced in large quantities by the original manufacturer with a minimum of 2000 units registered by the manufacturer and found in the manufacturers' and dealers' catalogues, available for the public market.
+Scooter specification: A scooter must have its crankcase/ swing-arm constructed as one single, rigid unit.
 Its transmission must be by a continuous variation transmission (A2-CVT), or originally fitted with a manually operated gear selector (A2-MGS).

-- Prototypes are not permitted. - Ergonomics: the seat and handlebar are designed for an erect position of the rider's upper body. - The minimum handlebar width: 550 mm. - The seat shall have room for the rider and passenger. - The area in front of the rider's seat shall have the typical scooter characteristic that is an 'open' space, or step-thru space. - The minimum required difference in height measured between the bottom of the seat and the lowest part of this step-thru space shall be 100 mm. - The area in front of the seat: the rider's legs and feet shall be protected by a leg shield with a minimum width of 400 mm. - Floor (foot) boards minimum length: 350 mm - Maximum rear wheel rim diameter: 16"

-Group A3 Automatic 50 cc / Moped 50 cc
+Scooters (A2) Prototypes are not permitted.
+Ergonomics: The seat and handlebar are designed for an erect position of the rider's upper body.
+The minimum handlebar width: 550 mm.
+The seat shall have room for the rider and passenger.
+The area in front of the rider's seat shall have the typical scooter characteristic that is an 'open' space, or step-thru space.
+The minimum required difference in height measured between the bottom of the seat and the lowest part of this step-thru space shall be 100 mm.
+The area in front of the seat: The rider's legs and feet shall be protected by a leg shield with a minimum width of 400 mm.
+Floor (foot) boards minimum length: 350 mm Automatic 50 cc (A3) Automatic 50 cc / Moped 50 cc Motorcycles driven by an engine capacity of up to 50 cc and having an automatic transmission